weweb-assets/ww-dialog/AI.md

 3. **Properties:**
    - `type`: `'none' | 'modal' | 'sheet'` - Type of dialog to display.
 Default: `'modal'`.
    - `sideModal`: `'left' | 'center' | 'right' | 'custom'` - Side position for modals.
 Default: `'center'`.
+   - `trigger`: `boolean` - Whether to display a trigger component.
+Default: `true`.
+In this case `ww-dialog` MUST be placed in a ww-div that is not hidden.
+   - `triggerClickOpens`: `boolean` - Whether clicking the trigger should open the dialog.
+Default: `true`.
    - `customPositionX`: `string` - Horizontal position for custom modal positioning.
    - `customPositionY`: `string` - Vertical position for custom modal positioning.
    - `sideSheet`: `'left' | 'top' | 'right' | 'bottom'` - Side position for sheets.
 Default: `'top'`.